itfrombit/osx_handmade/README.md

 This patches a problem in handmade_opengl.cpp:

-- Casey's final implementation for multisample depth peeling on Day 388 causes undesirable artifacts on Mac OS X. Instead of averaging the Min and Max Depth values, I reverted to using the MaxDepth value in the shader with a threshold of 0.02.
+- Casey's final implementation for multisample depth peeling on Day 388 causes undesirable artifacts on macOS.
+Instead of averaging the Min and Max Depth values, I reverted to using the MaxDepth value in the shader with a threshold of 0.02.
 This still produces some minor artifacts, but it is a big improvement over the averaging method.
 I'll continue to look into this.